01100100/blog/content/posts/kreuzungen.md

 TODO: write about slippy maps, how good maplibre is because of vector tiles, allowing for zooming in and out without pixelation and ability to render features conditionally on the client side.

+eg)

+> Vector tiles represent a significant advancement in how map data is processed and presented.
+Unlike traditional raster tiles, which are static images with pixels, vector tiles are like the ‘SVGs’ of the mapping world: you get lines and points.
+This stores geodata in a format that allows for dynamic styling and interactivity, enabling the user to adapt the visual appearance of the map without altering the data.
+If that sounds like what you’ve seen on other maps, you are right!
+Vector tiles have become industry standard in interactive maps that, unlike openstreetmap.org, don’t get updated often, and where you can simply recalculate your whole database occasionally.

 TODO: include some history of webmaps.

 TODO: talk about the tradeoffs between vector and raster maps, and explain why vector maps are the best for this project.

+TODO: Link to and explain that even OSM are going to vector based maps this year because they are so much better. [https://blog.openstreetmap.org/2024/02/11/2024-announcing-the-year-of-the-openstreetmap-vector-maps/](https://blog.openstreetmap.org/2024/02/11/2024-announcing-the-year-of-the-openstreetmap-vector-maps/)

 ### Upload file